 This one has a great ceramic coated basket, one of the longest lasting we’ve used.
 It’s very easy to clean.
 The super powerful fan that will often cook recipes even faster than other air fryers.
 We initially returned our first one because we thought we wouldn’t like the single basket style.
 After reconsidering, we bought another and are super glad we did.
 This is a great air fryer.

 Great Larger Sizes (6qt. +)

 This is easily one of our favorite larger basket style air fryers.
 Great basket size, good controls, cooks nice.
 Clean up is great.
 It has become one of our kitchen favorites.
 We can cook 4-5 salmon filets (6 oz each) and 4-5 smaller chicken breasts.

 It’s like having 2 air fryers in one.
 There is an 8qt. and 10 qt. model.
 2 Independent baskets that you can have 2 different recipes scheduled to finish at the same time with their Match Cook feature.
 Each basket has its own heating zone.

 12 Cooking modes.
 Connects to your smartphone & has Alexa or Google Assistant integration for voice control.
 32 quarts.
 Large enough it actually has a rotisserie too.

 These Air Fryers are great for specific moments, especially for turkeys, ribs, & other big cooking needs.
 They might not be the first to grab for daily use, but can be game changers for your big gatherings.
 They’ll take care of the big stuff or bring the cooking outside while freeing up your oven or kitchen for cooking everything else.

-What is your favorite air fryer?
+What is your favorite ?
 Let us know in the comments below!